 You insure your house, your car, your boat and many other things in case something unexpected and catastrophic happens.
 You also do this because you need to.
-You can’t get a mortgage without having house insurance.
-You will face a hefty fine if you drive an uninsured vehicle.
+They won’t give you a mortgage without house insurance and you face a big fine for driving an uninsured vehicle.
 There are very few transactions that require you to get life insurance.
-If they don’t require you to get something is it worth owning?
+If it is not required for you to buy, is it worth owning?

 As with everything in life the answer to this is not an absolute yes or absolute no. We like to think that the pros far outweigh the cons though.
-Typically, we see people seek out life insurance when they have reached some sort of milestone event in their life.
-Getting married, having a baby or buying a house are the biggest triggers.
-These events tend to be the ones where you take stock of the fact that if you weren’t around, contributing income to your family, there would be a financial impact on someone that you care about.
-When this realization happens the decision to get life insurance moves more to the forefront of people’s minds.
-Term life insurance in particular is a cost-effective way to provide your loved ones with protection from potentially life altering decisions being made based purely on finances.
+Typically we see people seek out life insurance when they have reached some sort of milestone event in their life.
+Getting married, having a baby or buying a house are some of the biggest triggers.
+These events tend to be the ones where you take stock of the fact that if you weren’t around, helping contribute income or other help to your family, there would be a financial impact on someone that you care about.
+When this realization happens the decision to get life insurance moves more to the forefront of peoples minds.
+Term life insurance in particular is a cost effective way to provide your loved ones with protection from potentially life altering decisions being made based purely on finances.

 Answer the questions honestly.
 Have an open conversation about it with your loved ones.
-More often than not, the answer to the question lands at “Yes, Life Insurance is Worth Getting”.
+Typically the answer to the question lands at “Yes, Life Insurance is Worth Getting”.